imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

   i=i+1
 ```
 **For Loop**
-For loop is used to iterate the sequence from the collection like (list , tuple, dictionaries)
+For loop is used to iterate the sequence from the collection like (list, tuple, dictionaries)

 ```
 fruits = ["apple","orange","mango"]
 for fruit in fruits:
     print(fruit)
 ```
-Loop through in range
+Loop through in a range
 ```
 for i in range(10):
   print(i)